New website to help translate genetic data into medical therapies

 "Olga has now emerged as a world leader in analyzing and displaying vast amounts of functional data so that the ordinary biologist can understand them," said David Botstein, the Anthony B. Evnin Professor of Genomics and director of the Lewis-Sigler Institute.

-In conjunction with launching the new site -- which was developed by Curtis Huttenhower, a postdoctoral researcher in Troyanskaya's lab -- the team's paper on its methodology, titled "Exploring the Human Genome With Functional Maps," was scheduled for publication in the May issue of the journal Genome Research.
+In conjunction with launching the new site -- which was developed by Curtis Huttenhower, a postdoctoral researcher in Troyanskaya's lab -- the team's paper on its methodology, titled "Exploring the Human Genome With Functional Maps," was published in the May issue of the journal Genome Research.

 Understanding these functional relationships is key to developing new medical treatments, since most medications target proteins -- the primary product of genes.
 Proteins are complex molecules that serve as cogs in the cellular machinery or, in the case of disease, wrenches in the works.